 Today, those impressive granite rocks attract climbers from all over the world.
 Especially during the spring and early autumn months, they gather here for the Mello Blocco or Bouldering Festival.

-Being the ever-protective mom, I wasn’t so sure about the children scrambling up sharp cliffs like mountain goats…until we went a little further and found a whole camp of climbers.
+Being the ever-paranoid mom, I wasn’t so sure about the children scrambling up sharp cliffs like mountain goats.
+Until we went a little further and found a whole camp of climbers.

-These folks held babies in slings, and a group of young children splashed in the nearby spring.
+These folks held babies in slings.
 Pet dogs kept watch.
-Both fathers and mothers were attached to harnesses and scaling the side of a completely vertical boulder.
-There was something unusually refreshing about this scene: young parents enjoying their sport, while kids gathered around at the cliff base.
+Both fathers and mothers were attached to harnesses and scaling the boulder.

 “All travellers who find themselves at Morbegno should give a few hours to the Val Masino… From the rugged peaks and ridges that bound the valley on each side there have fallen fragments of granite, that, exceeding 100 feet in height, are scattered about in wild confusion.
 We were unanimously of opinion that no valley with which we are acquainted surpasses the Val Masino in grandeur and in variety of natural beauty.” —Edward Shirley Kennedy, The Alpine Journal, 1862

 (More photographs of my little ones being brave.
-The son is 5, daughter 2 years old…)
+At the time of writing, son is 5, daughter 2 years old.)

 Tip: Don’t attempt to climb the boulders without a crashpad.
-These can be rented at in Val Masino at Fiorelli Sport or at Centro Polifunzionale della Montagna in Filorera: http://www.centrodellamontagna.it/ For the price of just 8 euros a day, it’s well worth its safety factor.
+These can be rented for 8 euros a day at in Val Masino at Fiorelli Sport or at Centro Polifunzionale della Montagna in Filorera: http://www.centrodellamontagna.it/

 Best times for Bouldering: May to September